 C chromatic scale on the second (B) string

-Beginners guitars players usually memorize only the notes on the sixth and fifth strings , because they have learned bar chords shapes and they need to find the root note of the chords.
+Beginners guitar players usually memorize only the notes on the sixth and fifth strings , because they have learned bar chords shape and they need to find the root note of the chords.

 Starting from this knowledge, it's possible to exploit the fretboard geometry to find notes on the other strings.

-In the following diagrams I'll show you the so called octave intervals : starting from a given notes, you can find the same note on the higher strings, 1 or 2 octaves above.
+Drill down: At the following link I'll show you the so called octave intervals : starting from a given notes, you can find the same note on the higher strings, 1 or 2 octaves above.

 This is a great visual aid that helps you find your notes quickly.

-Octaves will be also useful when you'll approach guitar triads and chord inversions.
+Octaves will be also useful when you approach guitar triads and chord inversions.

 We can have natural notes (C D E F G A B), notes with sharps (like C# and D#) and notes with flats (like Bb, Db and Eb).